bodrick/awesome/README.md

 *   [mckaywrigley/chatbot-ui](https://github.com/mckaywrigley/chatbot-ui) - AI chat for any model.
 *   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Create, share, and use custom AI code assistants with our open-source IDE extensions and hub of models, rules, prompts, docs, and other building blocks
 *   [gitpod-io/openvscode-server](https://github.com/gitpod-io/openvscode-server) - Run upstream VS Code on a remote machine with access through a modern web browser from any device, anywhere.
-*   [arc53/DocsGPT](https://github.com/arc53/DocsGPT) - Chatbot for documentation, that allows you to chat with your data.
-Privately deployable, provides AI knowledge sharing and integrates knowledge into your AI workflow
+*   [arc53/DocsGPT](https://github.com/arc53/DocsGPT) - DocsGPT is an open-source genAI tool that helps users get reliable answers from knowledge source, while avoiding hallucinations.
+It enables private and reliable information retrieval, with tooling and agentic system capability built in.
 *   [getumbrel/llama-gpt](https://github.com/getumbrel/llama-gpt) - A self-hosted, offline, ChatGPT-like chatbot.
 Powered by Llama 2.
 100% private, with no data leaving your device.
 New: Code Llama support!
 *   [EnumC/qbittorrent-windscribe-ephemeral-port](https://github.com/EnumC/qbittorrent-windscribe-ephemeral-port) - Automatically create ephemeral ports in windscribe and update qbittorrent config to use the new port.
 Gluetun support.
 *   [antfu-collective/taze](https://github.com/antfu-collective/taze) - 🥦 A modern cli tool that keeps your deps fresh